hugapi/HOPE/all/HOPE-4--Interface-Implementation-Guidelines.md

 | `add`               | `2`                                         |
 | `add --number_2 3`  | `4`                                         |

+### All Interfaces Should be as Idiomatic as Possible

+Interfaces Implementations should aim to map common Python behavior and standards to the standards of the interface being mapped into.
+For instance, in Python it is standard practice to use `_` in variable names, in URLs and CLI tools it is standard practice to use `-`, as such these interfaces should map accordingly by default:

+`my_hug_parameter` -> `my-hug-parameter`

+Any such mappings should, however, be optional and provide interface level flags to turn them on and off.
+This needs to be delicately balanced with the above goal to map to the Python implementation intentions as closely as possible.

 ### Full Power of the Interface Implementation Available if Needed

 From the [Zen of Hug](https://github.com/hugapi/HOPE/blob/master/all/HOPE-20--The-Zen-of-Hug.md):